 Pottery Barn: Evoking Emotions

 Pottery Barn’s name effortlessly conveys a curation of rustic furniture.
-These two words evoke a feeling through the use of imaginative and highly visual words.
+These two words evoke a feeling through imaginative and highly visual words.

 BitBucket: Spear Your Audience’s Language